 Again though, the initial price tag can be prohibitive.

-For those of you who can handle a DIY project, you may be excited to know that the plans to build a single-module manual winch CFT are available for purchase!
+For those of you who can handle a DIY project, you may be excited to know that we offer the CAD plans and cutting bar as well!

 Want to Scale Up Your Composting Operation?

-If you're interested in starting a mid-scale or higher vermicomposting operation, I want to hear from you!
-I don't have much time for consulting these days, but I can try to point you in the right direction.
+If you’re interested in starting a mid-scale or higher vermicomposting operation, I want to hear from you!
+I partner with composting expert Francisco Niembro to design and install scaled-up composting and vermicompomposting operations in the United States.

 Shoot me an e-mail if you want to learn more.